-ACADEMIC CALENDAR FOR 2015-2016
+ACADEMIC CALENDAR FOR 2016-2017

 Note: different calendar dates may apply for select courses and/or offerings at locations other than the main campus.
-Consult the complete academic calendar on the daemen web page for details.
+Consult the complete academic calendar on the Daemen web page for details.

-First Semester September 5 Welcome Week begins September 8 Classes begin September 15 Last day for making changes in schedule (Adds and Drops) October 9 Application for Degree forms must be filed with the Registrar's office for all prospective January and May 2016 graduates October 12-13 Fall Break - classes will not meet October 14 Classes resume October 23 Mid semester deficiencies due at NOON November 6 Advance Registration begins for Intersemester/Spring Semester 2016 November 9 Last day for authorized withdrawal from courses (or change to audit) November 25-29 Thanksgiving Recess - classes will not meet November 30 Classes resume December 11 Last day of classes December 14 Final Examinations begin (NOTE: Exams for select courses may be scheduled for December 12 and/or 13.)
-December 18 Final Examinations and Fall '15 Semester ends December 22 Semester grades due at NOON Intersemester Session January 4 Classes begin
+First Semester September 1 Welcome Week begins September 6 Classes begin September 13 Last day for making changes in schedule (Adding and Dropping Courses Ends) October 7 Application for Degree forms must be filed with the Registrar's office for all prospective January and May 2017 graduates October 10-11 Fall Break - classes will not meet October 12 Classes resume October 21 Mid semester deficiencies due at NOON November 7 Last day for authorized withdrawal from courses (or change to audit) November 8 Advance Registration begins for Intersemester/Spring Semester 2017 November 23-25 Thanksgiving Recess - classes will not meet November 28 Classes resume December 9 Last day of classes December 12 Final Examinations begin (NOTE: Exams for select courses may be scheduled for December 10 and/or 11.)
+December 16 Final Examinations and Fall 2016 Semester Ends December 20 Semester grades due at NOON Intersemester Session 217

-January 13 Last day for authorized withdrawal from courses (or change to audit) January 18 Martin Luther King, Jr. Observance - offices are closed January 19 Last day of classes January 20 Final Examinations are held (if no exam, class is held on this day) January 21 Intersemester grades due Second Semester January 25 Classes begin February 1 Last day for making changes in schedule (Adds and Drops) February 15 President's Day - classes will not meet March 5 - 13 Spring Break - classes will not meet March 14 Classes resume March 16 Mid semester deficiencies due at NOON March 25 - 29 Spring Holiday - classes will not meet March 30 Classes resume April 5 Last day for authorized withdrawal from courses (or change to audit) April 7 Advance Registration begins for Summer and Fall Semester 2016 April 18 Last day for submission of application to Upper Division/Professional Phase of Major for all departments April 20 Academic Festival May 4 Last day of classes May 6 Final Examinations begin (NOTE: Exams for select courses may be scheduled for May 3 and/or 4.)
-May 12 Final Examinations and Spring 2016 semester end May 17 Grades due at NOON for: prospective May '16 graduates, non-graduating ceremony "walkers," and candidates for admission to the Athletic Training and Physician Assistant programs, and to the professional phase of the Physical Therapy program.
-May 20 Annual Excellence Awards Ceremony: 7:00PM (held in Wick Social Room)
+January 2 Classes begin January 11 Last day for authorized withdrawal from courses (or change to audit) January 16 Martin Luther King, Jr. Observance - classes will not meet January 17 Last day of classes January 18 Final Examinations are held (if no final exam, class is held on this day) January 20 Intersemester grades due at NOON Second Semester January 23 Classes begin January 30 Last day for making changes in schedule (Adding and Dropping Courses Ends) February 20 President's Day - classes will not meet March 8 Mid semester deficiencies due at NOON March 13 - 19 Spring Break - classes will not meet March 20 Classes resume March 30 Last day for authorized withdrawal from courses (or change to audit) April 3 Advance Registration begins for Summer and Fall Semester 2017 April 12 Academic Festival April 13 Last day for submission of application to Upper Division/Professional Phase of Major for all departments April 14 - 18 Spring Holiday - classes will not meet April 19 Classes resume May 3 Last day of classes May 5 Final Examinations begin May 11 Final Examinations and Spring 2017 semester ends May 16 Grades due at NOON for: prospective May 2017 graduates, non-graduating ceremony "walkers," also for candidates' admission to the Athletic Training and Physician Assistant programs, and to the professional phase of the Physical Therapy program.
+May 19 Annual Excellence Awards Ceremony: 7:00 PM (held in Wick Social Room) May 20 Commencement held at Kleinhans Music Hall, Buffalo, NY

-May 21 Commencement held at Kleinhans Music Hall, Buffalo, NY May 24 Semester grades due at NOON for all other students June 10 Application for Degree forms must be filed for all prospective September 2016 graduate
+May 23 Semester grades due at NOON for all other students June 9 Application for Degree forms must be filed for all prospective September 2017 graduates